Solskjaer provides Haaland transfer update as he rules out Pogba Man Utd exit | Goal.com

 "We know we’ve got one of the best players in the world, when he plays well and gets fit.
 He needs time."

-When pressed on whether or not Pogba will be back this month, Solskjaer added: "I hope so still let’s see how he feels, I’m not gonna push him, what he feels, his ankle we need him to be 100% fit.
+When pressed on whether or not Pogba will be back this month, Solskjaer added: "I hope so still let’s see how he feels, I’m not going to push him, what he feels, his ankle, we need him to be 100% fit.
 I can’t risk any setbacks.

 "It was something that really needed sorting.
 I don’t think I should give you all the medical information but he’s now feeling good and getting better, it’s worked."